dyarleniber/kata-machine/NOTES.md

 - BFS is a graph traversal algorithm that explores all the neighbor nodes at the current level before moving to the next level.
 - It uses a **Queue** to keep track of the nodes to visit, ensuring that nodes closer to the source node are visited before distant ones.

+### Binary Search Tree (BST)

+The Binary Search Tree is a classic when it comes to learning about trees.
+It's a simple binary tree data structure.
+But the key property of a BST is that it maintains a specific ordering of its nodes.

+- Left Subtree: All nodes in the left subtree have values less than or equal to the node's value.
+- Right Subtree: All nodes in the right subtree have values greater than the node's value.

+This ordering property makes BSTs particularly useful for efficient searching for example.
+However, it's important to note that the efficiency of BST operations relies on maintaining a balanced tree structure, as an unbalanced BST can degrade to linear time complexity in the worst case.
+To mitigate this, various balanced BST variants, like AVL trees and Red-Black trees, are used to ensure balanced structures and consistent logarithmic time complexity.